nickjbrowning/cscs-docs/docs/clusters/clariden.md

 * nodes in the `normal` and `debug` partitions are not shared
 * nodes in the `xfer` partition can be shared
 * nodes in the `debug` queue have a 1.5 node-hour time limit.
-This means you could request 2 nodes for 45 minutes each, or 1 single node for the full time limit.
+This means you could for example request 2 nodes for 45 minutes each, or 1 single node for the full time limit.

 See the SLURM documentation for instructions on how to run jobs on the [Grace-Hopper nodes][ref-slurm-gh200].